mikenewbuild/mikefallows/posts/making-this-website.md

   - web
 layout: layouts/post.njk
 ---
-I have planned to have a personal site for a long time, so I felt it was about time I scratched that itch.
-In this post I'm going to cover how I selected the technology used to build this site and why.
+I have planned to have a personal site for a long time and in this (my first!) post I'm going to cover how I selected the technology used to build this site and why.

-The main roadblock to having my own site over the years has been a mixture of analysis paralysis, the commitment of maintaining my own website (cobbler's shoes) and for a large part the fear of it being - well - a bit rubbish.
+The main roadblock to having my own site over the years has been a mixture of "analysis paralysis", the commitment of maintaining my own website (cobbler's shoes) and for a large part the fear of it being - well - a bit rubbish.

 I'm not a great writer, nor prolific, but I do document a lot of thoughts in email.
 Email can be a great resource to dig into, but I hope a personal site of writing will serve as a way to distil those thoughts that are more important to me.
 I also want somewhere I can experiment freely, without the commercial considerations of professional work.

 Left to my own devices, I'm pretty sure I would have put it off indefinitely.
 But as is so often the way, a casual conversation with [a friend](https://kierankelly.net/) turned out to be the motivation I needed.

-By thinking about what would be the best solution for my friend, it helped me better consider what _I_ would want.
+By thinking about what would be the best solution for him, it helped me better consider what _I_ would want.
 I wanted something that would be:

 - [low friction to update](#low-friction-to-update)
 - [low cost](#low-cost)